ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/raspberry_pi_chatgpt_bot/2setup.md

 2. Under Operating System, choose Raspberry Pi OS (64-bit)
 3. Under Storage, select your microSD card
 4. Click Next
-5. When it asks you "Would you like to apply OS customization settings?" select `EDIT SETTINGS`
+5. When it asks you "Would you like to apply OS customization settings?", select `EDIT SETTINGS`
-6. Check Set username and password, Configure wireless LAN, and Set locale settings, and enter the settings and click `SAVE`
+6. Check Set username and password, Configure wireless LAN, Set locale settings, enter the settings, and click `SAVE`
 7. Click `YES` to apply the settings
 8. Click `YES` to erase the card and start writing the data

-When Imager is done writing and verifying the microSD card you can remove it from your computer.
+When Imager is finished writing and verifying the microSD card, you can remove it from your computer.

 ## Power on the Raspberry Pi

 Insert the microSD card into the Raspberry Pi, power it on, and boot to the Raspberry Pi OS desktop.

 {{% notice Note %}}
 Make sure the Raspberry Pi is connected to your network before proceeding.
-If it is not connected, make any needed adjustments to the network settings.
 {{% /notice %}}

 ## Install the required software

-Open the terminal application by opening the menu on the top left corner and selecting `Accessories` and `Terminal`.
+Open the terminal application by opening the menu on the top left corner and select `Accessories` and `Terminal`.

 Copy and paste the commands below at the terminal prompt: